What’s the Difference Between Business Continuity and Disaster Recovery?

 According to the Federal Emergency Management Agency (FEMA), the most common disaster to affect businesses is fire.
 This is a great place to start when thinking about planning for a disaster.
 Fires are sudden, they are personal (not everyone is in it with you like a pandemic), and they need to be dealt with quickly.
 If you start with the question “How would I continue to operate and recover from a fire?”, the answer to this can be easily transferred to other disasters.

 The Department of Homeland Security has put together a great resource for guiding businesses through the process.
 Here is a link to get you started.

 In the plan, DHS includes a link to a FREE Open For Business Toolkit.

 You could of course hire another company to do this for you, but while you have some time, why not take a look at doing it yourself.
-No one knows your business like YOU do!
+No one knows your business as YOU do!